WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 For non-executable resource types, a signed response can improve the privacy situation by hiding the client's interest from the original author.

+To prevent network operators other than `o1.com` or `o2.com` from learning which exchanges were read, clients SHOULD only load exchanges fetched over a transport that's protected from eavesdroppers.
+This can be difficult to determine when the exchange is being loaded from local disk, but when the client itself requested the exchange over a network it SHOULD require TLS ({{!I-D.ietf-tls-tls13}}) or a successor transport layer, and MUST NOT accept exchanges transferred over plain HTTP without TLS.

 # IANA considerations

 TODO: possibly register the validityUrl format.